Novabay/MoodMirror/README.md

 ## Research
 ### Pi OS
-To start the project, we decided to use the recommended standard operating system, since there are many options.
+To start the project, we decided to use the recommended standard operating system (Raspberry Pi OS 32 Bit Debian Bullseye), since there are many options.
 We were able to get off to a good start with this operating system.
 In the course of the project it turned out that the Raspberry Pi OS (64 bit) Debian Bullseye is recommended by us.
 The biggest advantage is that the